Apprenticeship for Graduate in the field other than Engineering/ Technology

 - PERIOD OF TRAINING:

-- The period of apprenticeship training in case of non-engineering graduates and diploma holders shall be one year.
+- The period of apprenticeship training in case of non-engineering graduates holder shall be a minimum of six months to a maximum of three years.

 - In the case of sandwich course students, the period of practical training they undergo as part of their course of Studies shall be the period of apprenticeship training.